jepp-x/library-api/README.md

 # Setting up the Project:
 -Initialization: We begin by initializing a Node.js project using npm init -y.
--Dependencies: Essential dependencies include express, mongoose,cors, dotenv, nodemon, and mongodb related packages.
+-Dependencies: Essential dependencies include express, mongoose,cors, dotenv, nodemon, and mongodb related packages..

 # MongoDB Connection:
 -Connection String: A connection string is required to establish a connection with the MongoDB database.